Atul-ThakreLO/graphql-server/readme.md

 ## Overview

-This is Simple graphql server to utilize the power of graphql This is a simple backend for managing book and their authors, I used the graphql server to take hands on experiance of graphql by building this project
+This is Simple graphql server to utilize the power of graphql.`/n` This is a simple backend for managing book and their Authors, I used the graphql server to take hands on experiance of graphql by building this project

 ## Tech Stack